dharillo/FavroPlasticExtension/README.md

 1. Clone this repository into your local computer.
 2. Open the solution *FavroPlasticExtension.sln* as Administrator
+3. Open the project *FavroPlasticExtension* properties page and go to Debug tab to set the "Start external program:" option to the path of the plastic client executable (usually *C:\Program Files\PlasticSCM5\client\plastic.exe*)
 3. Select the *Debug* configuration
 4. Select the project *FavroPlasticExtension* as startup project
 5. Launch the Visual Studio debugger (F5), if your Plastic install directory is the default (*C:\Program Files\PlasticSCM5*) it will work without problems